anglelou/Cell-90-/README.txt

 How to handle the JS-1 files to get results:

-1. Main HTML file is js-1.html, a web page.
+1. Main HTML file is js-1.html, a web page inside "webpage" folder.
 2. Sibling folder (at same level as .html) is "assets".
   (You can move this folder elsewhere if you change js-1.html accordingly.)
 3. Web page links to (loads) assets/styles.css, a very simple CSS file.